yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 ## Zoom on the mysqli extension

 mysqli is a nice extension, really.
-Nowadays, everybody uses PDO, because if you were to switch from one RDBMS to an other, this would ease many things.
+Nowadays, everybody uses PDO, the main argument about this is if you were to switch from one RDBMS to an other, this would ease many things.
 I don't know you, but I've never met such a situation.
 If you use MySQL RDBMS, and you are pretty unlikely to change (in production), which usually is the case : don't use PDO, you'll lose many things and suffer from one more layer of abstraction which can't offer everything the RDBMS can offer.
+Have a look at mysqli API and notice how rich it is :

 ![mysqli](../../../img/php-mysql-com/mysqli-api.jpg)